Skip to content

 True white paint colors range from about 82 – 93.

-You can see from the sample that Whitetail has a yellowy-beige undertone.
+You can see from the swatch that Whitetail has a yellowy-beige undertone.
+It is much less gray than many of the most popular SW whites.

-On the wall, Whitetail can sometimes have a hint of yellow.
+On the wall, Whitetail can sometimes have a hint of yellow, peach, or something in between.

 A room with a chair and side table and Whitetail on the walls.